 Decreased Power Output

-Carbohydrates are the preferred source for skeletal muscle, which are responsible for forceful muscular contractions during explosive movements like jumping, cleans, snatches, and jerks.
-With drops of muscle glycogen comes increased muscle fatigue and the inability to promote fast, forceful muscle contractions (power).
+Since carbohydrates are the preferred source of energy for skeletal muscles, then lacking stores could limit one’s ability to produce the maximal amount of power possible during workouts.
+With decreased levels of muscle glycogen comes increased levels of muscle fatigue and the inability to promote fast, forceful muscle contractions.

 Lack of Recovery